 To stop a multi-run sequence early without performing all the specified runs, create a file called stopmulti (or stopmulti.txt) in the folder containing the params file.
 The runs will finish once the current run stops.
 Note that this action can also be performed from the Earth graphical monitor under 'Utilities - Stop multi-run'.

 For a worked example of how to use the multi-run facility, see the tutorial 'Creating a Parameterised Multi-Run'

 The Options menu contains the following items:

-Solver monitor options, Run version, Select Private Solver, Change working directory, PHOENICS Environment Setting, File format, Hardware Acceleration, Change font, Background Colour, Clear Textbox content, Additional Interfaces
+Solver monitor options, Run version, Solver precision, Select Private Solver, Change working directory, PHOENICS Environment Setting, Use PQ1 Editor, File format, Hardware Acceleration, Change font, Background Colour, Clear Textbox content, Additional Interfaces

 - Rolling monitor width.
 When set greater than zero, the monitor screen will continuously show the last n sweeps.

-- Save all 3 monitor views.
-When ticked, images of all three convergence plots (spot value and residual, maximum correction and nett source, and maximum and minimum value in the field) will be saved at the end of the run.
+- Save all 4 monitor views.
+When ticked, images of all four convergence plots (spot value and residual, maximum correction and residual, maximum correction and nett source, and maximum and minimum value in the field) will be saved at the end of the run.

-- Figures determines whether the numerical values of the convergence plots are displayed, or just the graphs.
+- Display figures on monitor plots determines whether the numerical values of the convergence plots are displayed, or just the graphs.
 For very coarse grids, the time taken to update the numbers may be a considerable fraction of the elapsed run-time.

 - Line thickness sets the width in pixels of the line used to draw the convergence monitor curves.